bhagyashrianilugale/News_website/README.md

-# BIZNEWS
+# LIVENEWS

 ## Overview
-The BIZNEWS is a web application built using React.js and TailwindCSS and integrated with the NewsAPI to display real-time news articles from various sources across different categories.
+The LIVENEWS is a web application built using React.js and TailwindCSS and integrated with the NewsAPI to display real-time news articles from various sources across different categories.
 The application provides users with the latest news on a variety of topics, including sports, politics, business, innovations, entertainment, world affairs, discoveries, health, finance.

 ## Features
 - Real-time News: Fetches and displays the latest news articles from multiple sources.